-Hello, and thanks for visiting.
-I’m an independent reporter, writer, and editor with 26 years of experience in print and web, and, more recently, significant experience in radio, podcast, and television journalism.
+Thanks for visiting.
+I’m an independent reporter, writer, and editor with 27 years of experience in print and web, and, more recently, significant experience in radio, podcast, and television journalism.
 I'm currently on contract as the investigations editor for The California Newsroom, a collaboration of public radio stations, with NPR as its national partner.

-I'm a two-time finalist for the National Magazine Award (2008, 2012) whose reporting and writing have appeared in Outside, Wired, GQ, the New York Times Magazine, Denver's 5280 magazine, Los Angeles magazine (where I was contributing writer for several years), and many other publications large and small.
+I'm an Emmy-winner and two-time finalist for the National Magazine Award (2008, 2012) whose reporting and writing have appeared in Outside, Wired, GQ, Men's Health, Los Angeles magazine, and many other publications large and small.
 You can use the menu to your left to see selected work.

 People often ask me what kinds of articles I write.
 The answer is, “all kinds.”
 I’m a generalist, not a specialist.
 I do not have a beat, but my favorite stories to report, write, and edit usually have to do with matters of public interest.
 For the last 15 years or so, I’ve mostly been writing and editing deeply reported, long-form articles, but I also write, or have written, the occasional essay, and a lot of “service journalism” pieces or packages.
 While many of my stories require a long bake time (several months, and sometimes a year or more), I also turn around quicker stories that take anywhere from one day to a few weeks to report and write.